 The Pink Pearl is a very unique apple with distinctive pink flesh beneath translucent, pearly yellow skin, which sometimes also bears a light pink blush.
 It was introduced in 1944 by the renowned California plant breeder Albert Etter.
 Not simply just a novelty, but a great tasting apple with firm flesh.
 Tart to sweet-tart, depending on time of harvest.
 Pink Pearl apples are wonderful for baking, especially in open-topped tarts or in sauces where their pink color can really shine.
 They are also a good choice for eating fresh, whether alone of as part of a salad.
 Pink Pearl are harvested in August and don't last long in storage, so you'll need to be quick to enjoy this special summer apple.
 Blooms very attractive.
 One of our most popular varieties.

 ||Certified Organic: Our apple trees (exception noted) and few other select fruit trees and berries grown by Trees of Antiquity are USDA Organic, certified by California Certified Organic Farmers (CCOF).
 Our growing methods restore, maintain and enhance ecological harmony by avoiding the use of synthetic fertilizers, pesticides and genetic modification (GMO).

-Growing Considerations for Pink Pearl apple
+Growing Considerations for Pink Pearl California 1944

-Rootstock: Semi-dwarf MM 111
+Rootstock: MM 111 (Semi-dwarf)

 *As noted by University of California Scientists and other qualified professionals the most successful trees often have caliper from 1/2" to 5/8" and usually establish faster than smaller and larger planting stock.

 Our fruit trees and berries are delivered to you bareroot during their winter dormancy from January through May depending on USDA zone.
 Trees are shipped with your invoice and helpful planting directions